 \section{Bibliographic Remarks}

-The idea of reducing a nonlinear dynamical system to a time varying linear dynamical system had been independently discovered in disparate fields.
-In the context of control, using the linearization to characterize local stability properties of non-linear systems was pioneered by Lyapunov \cite{lyapunov1992general}, and is called the Lyapunov direct method, see e.g. \cite{slotine1991applied}.
+The idea of reducing a nonlinear dynamical system to a time-varying linear dynamical system has appeared independently in several fields.
+In the context of control, using linearization to characterize local stability properties of nonlinear systems was pioneered by Lyapunov \citep{lyapunov1992general}, and is called the Lyapunov direct method; see, e.g., \citet{slotine1991applied}.

-The asymptotic notions of stability, stabilizability and controllability discussed in this chapter constitute a core part of theory of linear control, and are found in most texts on the subject (e.g. \cite{stengel1994optimal, hespanha2018linear}).
+The asymptotic notions of stability, stabilizability, and controllability discussed in this chapter constitute a core part of linear control theory, and are found in most texts on the subject (e.g. \citet{stengel1994optimal, hespanha2018linear}).

-The efficient verification of stabilizability via a semi-definite program and the recovery of a stable controller form the solution of the latter appears in \cite{aaac}.
-On the other hand, it is known that even imposition of norm constraints on a plausibly stable controller makes this problem computationally hard \cite{blondel1997np,blondel2000survey,blondel1999three}.
-Somewhat distinct, but related, problems of stabilizability with even a 1-dimensional linear constraint are open to the date.
+The efficient verification of stabilizability via a semidefinite program, together with the recovery of a stabilizing controller from a solution to that program, appears in \citet{aaac}.
+On the other hand, it is known that even imposing norm constraints on a plausibly stable controller makes this problem computationally hard \citep{blondel1997np,blondel2000survey,blondel1999three}.
+Somewhat distinct but related problems of stabilizability with even a 1-dimensional linear constraint remain open to this day.

-The notion of $\gamma$-stabilizability has a precursor in the notion of strong stability introduced in \cite{cohen2018online}.
-An extension of this strong stability notion to time-varying linear dynamics was established in \cite{cohen2019learning}.
-The definition presented in this chapter has weaker requirements than those in the listed articles, allowing us to work with and guarantee regret later with respect to a larger class of comparator policies.
+The notion of \(\gamma\)-stabilizability has a precursor in the notion of strong stability introduced in \citet{cohen2018online}.
+An extension of this strong stability concept to time-varying linear dynamics was established in \citet{cohen2019learning}.
+The definition presented in this chapter has weaker requirements than those in the cited articles, allowing us to work with and guarantee regret later with respect to a larger class of comparator policies.